Posted by Dr. Matt Hand on Apr 2, 2019 7:15:04 PM

-Understanding the important role of a high-quality kids multivitamin begins with discussing and identifying potential nutritional gaps in your child’s diet.
+Understanding the important role of a high-quality kids multivitamin begins with discussing and identifying potential nutritional gaps in your child’s diet is vital.
 Essential nutrients are found in a diet rich in plant-based and minimally processed foods, but many parents have limited success in providing this type of diet on a daily basis.
-With an understanding of how the multivitamin can help take up the slack and boost immunity, brain health, and energy levels in kids, parents can embrace the value of adding one to their child’s daily diet.
+With an understanding of how the multivitamin can help take up the slack and boost immunity, brain health, and energy levels in kids, parents can embrace the value of adding one to their child’s daily diet.*

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.